jmelnick101/AlentiginosusRhizobia/README.md

 ```
 `-t` is the tree to compare, in this case the concatenated symbiosis gene tree.
 `-r` is the whole genome phylogeny, which is used as the reference.

+### TreeDistance
+The normalized Robinson-Foulds distance was also calculated with the R package "TreeDist" using the `RobinsonFoulds` function.
+Because nRF values were so high, I also used this package's unique metric, generalized Robinson-Foulds, found in the `TreeDistance` (or `ClusteringInfoDistance`) function, which provides a value more in line with my expectations.

+See the R script `getTreeDistances.R`.